maximKaschitskiy/maximKaschitskiy/README.md

 Looking for a job or internship.
 I enjoy coding and layout, like to solve logical tasks and the technical aspects of the profession.
 Worked as a video editor and motion designer in the past.
-In my free time, I am engaged in a pet project, solving tasks in JS, reading articles and manuals on specialized resources.
+In my free time, I am engaged in the pet project, solving tasks in JS, reading articles and manuals on specialized resources.
 I take a great interest in vintage and retro musical instruments.

 ## 🔗 Links